danilyanedo7/starter-hugo-academic/content/post/jam-karet/index.md

 ## A culture of harmony over punctuality

 In many Western cultures, especially in work or business, time is money.
 Being late is seen as a sign of unprofessionalism or inefficiency.
-But in Indonesia—and many collectivist cultures—what matters more is **social harmony**.
+But in Indonesia, and many collectivist cultures, what matters more is **social harmony**.

 Imagine this: you’re running late for a meeting, but on the way, your neighbor asks for help with something.
 You stop to help because relationships matter.
 Arriving late might seem “bad” in a schedule sense, but not stopping to help might be worse *socially*.